As an avid reader of your blog, here is a burning question I could not find.

-If one’s idea of a gourmet meal is Chef Boyardee Ravioli out of a can, then they are going to LOVE online design.
+If one’s idea of a gourmet meal is Chef Boyardee Ravioli out of a can, they will LOVE online design.
 Or rather E-design, it’s usually called.

 However, there are two kinds of e-design.

-Most of these designers are very talented and their selection of home furnishings far more vast.
+Most of these designers are very talented, and their selection of home furnishings far vaster.

-What I am hearing from you the most is a lack of time.
+What I hear from you the most is a lack of time.
 And in your case, it’s true.
 Working full-time and then coming home to take care of little kids must leave you exhausted.

 Phew.
 This is officially the longest post ever.
 So, no pics today.
-But I think this is a post to refer back to again and again and it’s one that others will like to see.
-Therefore, if you have pinterest boards please pin the graphic below to one of them.
+But I think this is a post to refer back to repeatedly, and it’s one that others will like to see.
+Therefore, if you have Pinterest boards, please pin the graphic below to one of them.